mufeedvh/website/content/projects.md

 <script>
 // GitHub API Optimization Strategy:
-// - Bulk fetch all repos for mufeedvh and getAsterisk (2 API calls)
+// - Bulk fetch all repos for mufeedvh and winfunc (2 API calls)
 // - Use individual calls only for external repos (stitionai, DNArchery, CynthiaOS)
 // This reduces ~20 API calls to just 5, preventing rate limits